 No bite command

 I have found this to be very effective, especially if you start this the first week you have the puppy home.
 The longer you wait to start, the harder it becomes to stop this behavior.
 It takes very little pressure to stop a 7-week-old puppy from biting.
+It takes considerably more pressure to stop a 12-week-old puppy from biting.

 Learn more about how to stop your Lab puppy from biting you.